Best CMS Platforms in 2025: The Big Comparison

 2. Visual editor & full design freedom

-Webflow is not a page builder in the classic sense.
+Webflow is not a website builder in the classic sense.
 It's a powerful design tool for custom websites — not a template builder.

 Benefits for SMEs: